Kalanguya people: Names

-The term "Kallahan" is sometimes also used to refer to the Kalanguya people's native language.
+The term "Kallahan" sometimes also means the Kalanguya people's native language.
 The Kalanguya population in Nueva Vizcaya has also been identified in anthropological literature as "Ikal-lahan".
-Those who reside in Tinoc and Buguias call themselves Kalangoya.
-Those who reside in Nueva Vizcaya and Quirino call themselves Ikalahans.
+Those who live in Tinoc and Buguias call themselves Kalangoya.
+Those who live in Nueva Vizcaya and Quirino call themselves Ikalahans.
 In the past this ethnolinguistic group was known as Kalanggutan, Keley'I, Mandek'ey, Yatukka, or Kalangoya.

 Language

 Kalanguya was once the most spoken language in most parts of today's Benguet, Nueva Vizcaya, Ifugao, Mountain Province, and some parts of Nueva Ecija.